ZawarBaig/WhatsappGun/Readme.txt

 How to use it securely:

-You must be logged into WhatsApp Web first.python must installed.online tool.please fork repository.goog internet for results.
+You must be logged into WhatsApp Web first.python must installed.online tool.please fork repository.good internet for results.